Oscars spread the wealth, offering something for everyone

 (CNN)The Academy Award nominations offered something for everyone, and -- in the context of the #OscarsSoWhite campaign and the often-stodgy organization's recognition of fresh talent and voices -- were at least as important for who was recognized behind the scenes as on screen.

-Four African-Americans -- Daniel Kaluuya, Denzel Washington, Mary J. Blige and Octavia Spencer -- were included in the acting races for the 90th Academy Awards, accounting for 20% of the field.
+Three African-Americans -- Denzel Washington, Mary J. Blige and Octavia Spencer -- along with England's Daniel Kaluuya, were included in the acting races for the 90th Academy Awards, accounting for 20% of the field.
 Yet other significant breakthroughs occurred elsewhere, with Jordan Peele and Greta Gerwig both earning writing and directing nods for "Get Out" and "Lady Bird," respectively, while Dee Rees -- an African-American woman -- was nominated for the adapted screenplay "Mudbound," and Rachel Morrison broke the gender barrier in cinematography for that film.

 Kumail Nanjiani and Emily Gordon also joined the writing category for their true story, "The Big Sick," along with Mexican director Guillermo del Toro, responsible for the year's most-nominated film, "The Shape of Water."